jasminsehic/PullRequestReleaseNotes/README.md

 Intention is to run this utility as part of a continuous integration process and generate notes automatically as part of every release branch build.
 Optionally the utility can also publish the notes to a markdown file, [Atlassian Confluence](https://www.atlassian.com/software/confluence) page or a [Slack](https://slack.com/) post.

+## Command line, YAML file parameters and Environment variables
-See [HELP.md](https://github.com/jasminsehic/PullRequestReleaseNotes/blob/master/docs/HELP.md) for all the command line and environment variable parameters.
+See [HELP.md](https://github.com/jasminsehic/PullRequestReleaseNotes/blob/master/docs/HELP.md) for details on parameters.

 ## Release Notes Format